Volleyball team, friends, neighbors score pumpkins for popular Halloween fundraiser to benefit local food bank

 “The MSOE (women’s) volleyball team is kind of who helps jump-start the event every year,” he said.

-The team finished carving about 80 pumpkins on hand in less than two hours.
-The jack o'lanterns are then carefully wrapped in plastic and stored in his garage until the day of the event, Peterson said.
+The team finished carving about 80 pumpkins on hand in just over two hours.
+The jack o' lanterns are then carefully wrapped in plastic and stored in his garage until the day of the event, Peterson said.

 “Then, they will be lit nightly through and including Halloween,” Peterson said.